Camilo2102/spring-template/README.md

 # spring-template
-spring-template with autocreate parametriced controllers and services
+spring-template with autocreate parameterized controllers and services